 - Use public transport and active transport (walking and cycling) instead of driving.
-If you employ staff, encourage them to do the same. - Hold online meetings; they reduce the need for the daily commute, long rural drives and flights (the latter being one of the most energy intensive forms of travel). - Upgrade to an electric vehicle electric cars can reduce emissions by up to 77 per cent per kilometre.
+If you employ staff, encourage them to do the same. - Hold online meetings; they reduce the need for the daily commute, long rural drives and flights (the latter being one of the most energyintensive forms of travel). - Upgrade to an electric vehicle electric cars can reduce emissions by up to 77 per cent per kilometre. - When travel is unavoidable, purchasing high quality carbon offsets to compensate for the emissions generated from flights and other transport.

-4 | Electricity use
+Electricity use